open-ephys/ONI/source/api/liboni/onidriver.rst

     Performs a write operation over the specified output stream.

-    :param driver_ctx: Context handling the device driver translator state
+    :param driver_ctx: Context handling the device driver translator state.

-    :param stream: The output stream to perform the write operation on
+    :param stream: The output stream to perform the write operation on.

     :param data: Pointer to the data buffer.
-It must contain the amount of data requested to write
+It must contain the amount of data requested to write.

     :param size: Size, in bytes, of the data to write.